 Visiting Palouse Falls

 This tiny state park and its two extremely small parking lots fill up fast daily.
 By mid-day, a ranger stands at the entrance to Palouse Falls State Park holding cars back from entering into the full and congested parking lots.
 Another ranger radios the location of vacated spots and then the first ranger directs the incoming cars to the spot.
-The line stretches 40 cars deep on the Sunday afternoon we were there.
-The moral of this story like so many popular tourist attractions is to arrive early to ensure a spot.
+The line stretched 40 cars deep on the Sunday afternoon we were there.
+The moral of this story is to arrive early to ensure that you can get a spot.

 The sun doesn’t peek into the canyon until mid-morning so if you are too early, shadows will shroud the waterfall.
 During our June visit, 10:00 AM was a good time to arrive as the parking lot was not yet full, but the waterfall was lit up and the shadows in the canyon were waining.